hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-sdk-swift.md

 ### Other issues

-- The documentation for the Swift SDK uses the same templates as the other SDKs.
-The templates were copied from the sawtooth-core repository.
-This is not an ideal solution, as there is extra overhead to maintaining several versions of the same documentation across several repositories.
+- The documentation for the Swift SDK will need to be included in the Sawtooth Core documentation under the Application Developer's Guide.

-- Ideally, the documentation for the Swift SDK should be published under the Application Developer's Guide section in the Sawtooth documentation, together with the documentation for the other SDKs.
-It is not clear what the best strategy is to publish the Swift SDK documentation, given that the source files and code base are in a different repository than the Sawtooth documentation.
+  Currently, there is not a satisfactory approach to integrate SDK documentation into the Sawtooth Core documentation, given that the source files and code base are in a different repository than the Sawtooth documentation.